Viscosity Management in Medical Device Coatings: Enhancing Performance and Compliance

 Rheonics SRV and SRD sensors are well-suited for coil coating lines.
 Installed directly in the coating circulation or supply lines, they provide continuous real-time measurements of coating properties during production.
 Inline readings enable consistent coating quality, reduced solvent and material waste, and improved line stability across color and formulation changes.

 Certain installation aspects apply to both Rheonics sensors, SRV and SRD.
-Each variant shares the same resonator design, and proper installation depends on correctly positioning the probes’ sensing area (red-shadowed areas in Figure 6).
-The main points are:
+Each probe type shares the same resonator design across variants.
+Proper installation requires correctly positioning the probes’ sensing area (red-shadowed areas in Figure 6) on site:

 In addition to the two main requirements above, the SRD sensor has two additional considerations: